 What Is It?

-A Porta cath is a type of implantable venous access device (IVAD) used in medicine to administer chemotherapy, long-term intravenous medications, or to draw blood samples over an extended period.
+A Port (or port-a-cath) is a type of implantable venous access device used in medicine to administer chemotherapy, long-term intravenous medications, or to draw blood samples over an extended period.
 It consists of a catheter attached to a reservoir or port that is implanted under the skin, usually in the upper chest area.
 This device provides easy access to the bloodstream for medical treatments and reduces the need for repeated needle sticks.

 How Do I Prep For The Procedure?